 1988 saw the release of a few decent pictures, but Cannon no longer had the money to distribute anything properly.
 Both Powaqqatsi and the excellent Shy People were just dumped.
 The idea of a mainstream Cannon film became things like Rockula, Charlie Matthau’s Doin’ Time on Planet Earth and various Albert Pyun movies, one of which (Cyborg) was a surprise hit.
 The distribution executive upstairs was forever furious.
 He couldn’t get Cannon films into theaters, and he couldn’t get the theaters to play Cannon trailers.

 Cannon had made money with Charles Bronson, in awful sequels to Death Wish directed by J. Lee Thompson.
-They also had a solid star in Chuck Norris, whose series of Missing in Action movies pandered to audiences in denial that we lost in Vietnam.
+They had another solid star in Chuck Norris, whose series of Missing in Action movies pandered to audiences in denial that we lost in Vietnam.
 Cannon ‘found’ Belgian martial artist Jean-Claude Van Damme but couldn’t hold him; he moved on to greener pastures.
 The first two American Ninja pictures had little to praise except halfway decent action scenes.
 Like all of Cannon’s low-grade genre efforts, they were sold through excellent trailers (one by the late Marcel Mindlin) that jammed so many dynamic action cuts into 100 seconds that you’d think the actor Michael Dudikoff was a major draw.

 Credited with the original story is none other than ex- I Was a Teenage Frankenstein Gary Conway, in a second career as a writer.
 South African director Cedric Sundstrom re-wrote the script, but it’s difficult to detect any real writing — the only dialogue is awkward exposition, usually telling us what we just saw or restating the obvious.
 Attempts at humor are pathetic.
-As directed, the actors sound as if they’re talking so the recordist can get an audio level — there’s no pacing or comic timing, and people barely seem to be talking to each other.
+As directed, the actors sound as if they’re talking so the recordist can get an audio level — there’s no pacing or comic timing, and people barely seem to be addressing each other.
 A scene where they meet some women in a street cafe is so un-directed that Steve James just sits down and starts caressing the hand and arm of a total stranger.
 Other scenes are disconnected verbal pronouncements, none of them convincing:

 Dev: Let me get this straight — he’s selling out to a terrorist?
 That’s wholesale slaughter!